Broccoli, Mushroom, and Gouda Quiche

 Thick wedges of this vegetarian quiche, with its flaky crust and bubbly custard, are delicious straight from the oven, but if you can sacrifice a piece or two for the next day it’s also fantastic lunch fare.

-Game plan: This recipe can be made with a store-bought crust, although a homemade one is preferable.
+Game plan: This recipe can be made with a store-bought crust, although using a homemade Pie Dough is preferable.
 If you use a store-bought crust, simply follow the manufacturer’s instructions on blind baking and start this recipe at step 3.
 We found that the store-bought crusts are often cracked.
 To prevent large gaps in the crust when baking, we thawed out both crusts (they usually come 2 to a package) and used the second dough to mend cracks in the baking crust.

 - 1 Basic Pie Dough (see Game Plan note) or a 9-inch deep-dish frozen pie crust